 Managers are advised to demonstrate empathy, sensitivity and understanding to balance supporting our staff to manage their religious commitments alongside ensuring we meet all our business needs.
 Managers may otherwise wish to consider meeting times over these periods which enables the contribution of most staff.

-The calendar of major Jewish festivals will be useful when planning activities like staff development, away days and in drawing up work schedules/timetables.
+The dates of the major festivals will be useful when planning activities like staff development, away days and in drawing up work schedules/timetables.
 Managers will be able to anticipate significant dates that staff may want to take as leave.
 It is the responsibility of line managers to find out from staff, what their religious practices are so the University can begin to assess how well any particular needs they might have are being met.

 Consulting with students who study in your department will be important to establish the extent of their religious observance.
-This can form the basis of significant religious dates to avoid, as far as it is possible, when developing programme timetables.
+This can form the basis of major festival dates to avoid, as far as it is possible, when developing programme timetables.
 It would also be an opportunity to find out whether students have other religious or cultural needs and how well these are currently being met within the faculty.

 The University has further guidance on responding to requests for flexibility from staff and students on the grounds of religion.